robertpitt/Google-Plus-javascript-API/readme.md

 - `searchPeople(query, options, callback)`

-you will notice a few things about these methods, the first thing is that there is always an `options` and a `callback` at the end of each function, the options is a literal-object, the options parameter are option params for the googlerequest, see there documentation for keys and values.
+you will notice a few things about these methods, the first thing is that there is always an `options` and a `callback` at the end of each function, the options is a literal-object, the options parameter are option params for the request, see there documentation for keys and values.

-if you do not wish to pass in any option params (`options`), then you simple fill it's space with an Empty object `{}`, this param should always exists when calling a method
+if you do not wish to pass in any option params (`options`), then you simple fill it's space with an empty object `{}`, this param should always exists when calling a method

 ##The Callback
-The callback's are always the same, there are 2 arguments passed into the callback when fired, the first is the `error` object, and second is the `result` object, if therequest was successfull, the error object will be `null`, and teh `result` object will be filled.
+The callback's are always the same, there are 2 arguments passed into the callback when fired, the first is the `error` object, and second is the `result` object, if the request was successfull, the error object will be `null`, and the `result` object will be filled.

-The error object and the result objects are relavent to the request, so if your calling `getPerson`, the result object will be a [Person Resource](https://developers.google.com/+/api/latest/people#resource)
+The error object and the result objects are relavent to the request your making, so if your calling `getPerson`, the result object will be a [Person Resource](https://developers.google.com/+/api/latest/people#resource)

 ##Getting the data

-In order to use the api, you msut first instantiate the object into a variable, see above, and then you can call the api liek so:
+In order to use the api, you must first instantiate the object into a variable, see above, and then you can call the API like so:

 ```
 GooglePlusAPI.getPerson('110106586947414476573', {}, function(error, response){